Show Notes: Daylight Savings Time and Fire Safety

 When was the last time you made a list of all the things in your home?
 If your house burns down or is otherwise destroyed, a home inventory will be the most valuable thing you have left.

 The ideal home inventory is a list of everything you have, along with the date you bought it and the purchase price.
 If you lose all possessions, you are ready to simply hand the list to your insurance company and get reimbursed.

 If creating such a detailed list sounds onerous, at least walk through each room in your house with a video camera or smartphone and create a video of your stuff, reciting the price and purchase date of the expensive items.
 Then you’ll at least have the ability to create a list should the need arise.

 Don’t forget to keep that video away from home.
 Storing it online would be ideal.
 If you’d like to use free software to create a more thorough inventory, you can get it from the Insurance Information Institute.

 You should check and change (if necessary) your furnace filter every month.
 Clean filters can reduce heating costs by 10 percent, and can prevent expensive repairs.
 But if you haven’t checked yours in a while, do it now.
 And keep doing it the first Saturday of every month from now on.

 - Retirement plan review: 10 minutes

 Many families spend more time planning a vacation than planning their retirement.
-Pull out your most recent 401(k), 403(b), IRA or other retirement account statement: Do you have enough exposure to the stock market?
+Pull out your most recent 401(k), 403(b), IRA or other retirement account statement: Do you have enough exposure to the best stocks and shares ISA market?
 Too much?